Get insider access

 Drop + Sennheiser HD 8XX

-The HiFiMan Sundara 2020 are better headphones for neutral sound than the Focal Celestee.
-While both headphones are comfortable, the HiFiMan are open-back, planar magnetic headphones.
-They have more consistent audio reproduction, a more accurate treble response, and a larger, more spacious passive soundstage.
-However, the Focal Celestee are closed-back headphones with a dynamic transducer and a significantly better build quality.
+The HiFiMan Sundara 2020 are better headphones for neutral sound than the Drop + Sennheiser HD 8XX.
+While both are comfortable, the HiFiMan are planar magnetic headphones that can reproduce a more extended bass, and their passive soundstage seems more natural.
+However, the Drop + Sennheiser are dynamic headphones with significantly better build quality.

 Test Results